[As background for this discussion, see: Basic Scheme of the Five Aggregates]

 Vasubandhu goes on to explain the additional congruence in the system of five features, but here calls the fourth feature “time” (dus) rather than “congruence”:

-• Substantial entity (rdzas) – just as the primary consciousness constitutes one substantial entity, likewise each of the mental factors as well constitutes one substantial entity.
+- Substantial entity (rdzas) – just as there is only one primary consciousness as a constitutes one substantial entity, likewise there is just one of each of the mental factors as a well constitutes one substantial entity.

-Kachen Yeshe Gyaltsen explains that just as the consciousness is from the homogeneous class (ris-mthun) as all other instances of that same type of consciousness, but each is its own substantial entity, likewise the mental factors, such as feeling, are also of the same class as other instances of the same type of mental factor, but each also is its own substantial entity.
+Just as there is just one consciousness, not two or three, from the homogeneous class (ris-mthun) as all other instances of that same type of consciousness, likewise there is just one of each of the mental factors, such as feeling, from their homogenous class.
 Based on being a substantial entity, each is able to perform its specific, individual function and thus has substantially established existence (rdzas-su grub-pa), equivalent to existence established from its own side.

 The word translated as “substantial entity” (rdzas, Skt. dravya) also means natal source.
 Thus, in the Vaibhashika system, the primary consciousness and each of the mental factors that accompany it come from their own natal source – namely, their own individual tendency (sa-bon; seed) having the ability to give rise to them.